Couple at home doing home finances together

 Even if you're absolutely desperate for funds, that's a steep price to pay for a loan.
 And if you choose a secured short-term loan and don't pay it back, the lender gets to keep your collateral.

 Say you get a $3,000 title loan.
 You give the lender your car title as security and agree to pay the money back in six months.
 Only, you lose your job three months into the loan term and can't pay.
 The lender might be willing to offer a loan extension, usually for a high price.
-If not, they can take your car to cover the debt.
+If not, they could take your car to cover the debt.

 Alternatives to consider instead of a short-term loan